-The 5 watt system installed in your motorhome primarily functions as a battery maintainer.
-Memory functions in radios, locks and the circuit boards in some safety devices each draw power in the milliamp range.
-If a charge source is not available, even these miniscule power drains will run your chassis batteries down in a few days.
-Barring an unusual number of cloudy days the solar system will keep your chassis batteries in pretty good condition.
+The 5 watt solar power system primarily functions as a battery maintainer.
+Memory functions in radios, locks and many circuit boards each draw power in the milliamp range.
+If a charge source is not available, even these miniscule power drains will run batteries down in seven to twelve days unless the "kill" switch is turned off.
+Barring an unusual number of cloudy days the 5 watt system will prevent battery discharge even with the kill switch on.